Davis Mountains: Climate

 Nearly all of the Davis Mountains fall into the climate classification of BS (semiarid steppe) in the Köppen climate classification system.
 However, the highest elevations may transition into a cooler, wetter Cfb climate (subtropical humid with warm summers).

 Conservation

-Most of the Davis Mountains are in private ownerships.
-However, since 1996, the Nature Conservancy has acquired 33,000 acres (130 km²) in the Davis Mountains range, along with conservation easements on 70,000 adjoining acres (280 km²) of private ranchland.
+Most of the Davis Mountains are under private ownership.
+However, since 1996, the Nature Conservancy has acquired 33,000 acres (130 km2) in the Davis Mountains range, along with conservation easements on 70,000 adjoining acres (280 km2) of private ranchland.
 The Davis Mountain Preserve is open to the public at specified times.

 Facilities

 McDonald Observatory is accessed by Spur 78 from State Highway 118.
 Spur 78 is the highest state maintained road in Texas at 6,791 feet near the summit of Mt.
 Locke where the older telescopes of the observatory are located.
-Spur 77 branches off from Spur 78 providing access to the newer research equipment atop Mt.
+Spur 77 branches off from Spur 78, providing access to the newer research equipment atop Mt.
 Fowlkes.